hanfak/topics-to-learn/testing-reading-maintaining/testing.md

 ## Good unit tests

+- what is a unit?
+	- For some it is a class or method
+	- Others it is not touching out side tech (Infrastructure)
+	- It can be multiple objects under being invoked from a single object (ie testing use cases without db etc)
 - Tell the reader what you’re testing, not that you’re testing
 	- Dont need to have the "test" in name as it is in the annotation
 - tell the reader what behavior, property, capability, etc. is under test.